 “People think, ‘Oh, it was sex.’
 No, it wasn’t,” Presley said at the press conference.
 “I never had sex with him.
 He was very kind, very soft, very loving, but he also respected the fact I was only 14 years old.
 We were more in line in thought, and that was our relationship.”

 She continued, “It was very difficult for my parents to understand that Elvis would be so interested in me and why.
 And I really do think because I was more of a listener.
 Elvis would pour his heart out to me in every way in Germany: his fears, his hopes, the loss of his mother — which he never, ever got over.
 And I was the person who really, really sat there to listen and to comfort him.
 That was really our connection.”

-She added, "Even though I was 14, I was actually a little bit older in life—not in numbers.
-That was the attraction."
+“Even though I was 14, I was actually a little bit older in life — not in numbers.
+That was the attraction,” she added.

-"It wasn’t because I didn’t love him—he was the love of my life," Priscilla said of her decision to leave.
-"It was the lifestyle that was so difficult for me, and I think any woman can relate to that."
+"It wasn’t because I didn’t love him — he was the love of my life,” Presley then said about her separation from the recording artist in 1972.
+“It was the lifestyle that was so difficult for me, and I think any woman can relate to that.”

 She continued, “But it didn’t mar our relationship; we still remained very, very close.
 And of course, we had our daughter [Lisa Marie], and I made sure that he saw her all the time.
 It was like we never left each other.”

 The co-founder and former chairperson of Elvis Presley Enterprises, who was said to be emotional during the press conference, also sung praises of Coppola’s film about her life.
 “It’s very difficult to sit and watch a film about you, about your life, about your love,” Presley said while reportedly tearing up.
 “Sofia did an amazing job.
 She did her homework, we spoke a couple of times and I really put everything out for her that I could.”